- 1 Can Ceramic Cookware Withstand Current Scrutiny To Champion Over Teflon Toxicity?

 • Duralon®2.
 This coating is often present in Nuwave ceramic cooking containers.
 Acceptable for use on induction cook-tops, this cookware provides extra convenience to home chefs who use these common cook-tops.
 However, this coating offers only low or moderate heat tolerance for cooking.

 • Ti-Cerama.
-For sale under the Gotham Steel brand name, this style of pots and pans is copper-colored.
+For sale under the Gotham Steel cookware brand name, this style of pots and pans is copper-colored.
 However, this lightweight cookware contains no copper or steel.
-Instead, it is composed of aluminum and titanium with a ceramic surface, and it is free of both PFOA and PTFE.
+Instead, the coating on Gotham Steel pans composed of aluminum and titanium with a ceramic surface, and it is free of both PFOA and PTFE.

 • Initiatives Nonstick Ceramic.
 This cookware is from T-Fal, a primary Teflon pots and pans distributor.
 When shopping, be sure to read labels since the Initiatives cookware collection is offered in both Teflon and non-stick ceramic styles.
 There are also visual differences.
 The Teflon pans are normally dark gray in color, and the ceramic cookware usually has a white coating.
 Non-stick styles are free of PTFE, PFOA and cadmium.